 Does the Department intend to utilize electronic submittals for technical proposals?

 NCDOT is receptive to it, will consider it on future projects.
 Still need to discuss with the Chief.
+NCTA voiced some concerns for reviewers reviewing electronic plans and the limited time for the SME’s reviews.
+A suggestion was to provide roll plots with the electronic submittal of the roadway section for reviewers.

 Hydraulically Deficient Pipes